Getting Around Santa Rosa

 Buses and Trains

 Santa Rosa Transit & CityBus offers 17 fixed bus routes throughout the city, and provides online Trip Planning Tools and a Trip Planner that help you understand the system and find the best available routes to get where you want to go.
-Fares are $1.50 for an adult single use ticket or $4 for a 24-hour Day Pass.
 Sonoma County Transit offers town-to-town service from Santa Rosa to other Sonoma County communities, and provides tips for using its bus service.

-Sleek, energy-efficient, clean diesel SMART trains carry passengers along 43 miles of track, from the Charles M. Schulz Sonoma County Airport station at the north end of Santa Rosa, south to downtown San Rafael in Marin County.
+Sleek, energy-efficient, clean diesel SMART trains carry passengers along 43 miles of track, from the Charles M. Schulz Sonoma County Airport station at the north end of Santa Rosa, south to Larkspur, which offers ferry service to San Francisco.
 For details, read our Guide to Exploring Sonoma County by SMART Train.

 NOTE: One of the best ways to pay your fare on Santa Rosa CityBus, SMART, Sonoma County Transit, or Golden Gate Transit is to use a Clipper Card, which is accepted by more than 20 transit agencies in the greater San Francisco Bay Area, including the San Francisco ferries.
 You load money on your card, and then just swipe it to pay your fare.
 You can buy a Clipper card online or at participating local retailers.